ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 you can react and do a counter when he does meaty garuda usually you cannot go under mega fisto with 2HS

+# Sin Kiske
+mixup king
+lots of chances to counter
+run up throws are really hard to react to

 # Slayer
 his super 2 is a grab so uhhh jump?
 IDK.